 Following a council announcement to sell Ford Park, the charity came together to rent the land and develop plans for its restoration, before eventually securing a loan from the Architectural Heritage Fund to buy Ford Park from the council in 2005.

 More recently, a sale of an acre of the park means that we are now debt free, working to secure a sustainable future – and continuing to offer so much more than just a park.

 Ford Park is part of Ulverston’s history, with many fondly remembering school days at Ford Park – with home economics, art and chemistry, as well as motor mechanics and pig husbandry, all taught on site.

-Today, the fields of Ford Park are much-loved by all ages – hosting major events such as the Lantern Festival, Ulverston Carnival and the Candlelit Walk – and being used on a daily basis by families and friends for picnics and play time, a meeting place for dog walkers and those wanting to enjoy a stroll around the nature trails, before a tasty treat in the cafe.
+Today, the fields of Ford Park are much-loved by all ages – hosting major events such as the Lantern Festival, Ulverston Carnival and the Candlelit Walk – and being used on a daily basis by families and friends for picnics and play time, a meeting place for dog walkers and those wanting to enjoy a stroll around the nature trails.

 The Community Group

 Made up of trustees, members, volunteers and supporters, Ford Park Community Group continues to develop the park for future generations.

 Grant-funding has seen the Coach House building developed, providing a popular restaurant, with a well-used first-floor function room, and the charity’s head office living in the historic building.

 The large walled Victorian Kitchen Garden has been restored to its former glory, thanks to a Local Food grant from the Big Lottery.
 Working with our gardener, our volunteers help to maintain the garden, alongside the wider grounds of the park.